 Administrative Suspensions in Blood Cases

-The arresting officer should submit the following items in a blood case:
+The arresting officer is trained to submit the following items in a blood case:

 - The Citation

 - The Refusal Affidavit – HSMV Form #78054

 - Blood Alcohol Analyses Affidavit – FDLE Form #15

 - Post-Dated Suspension Order – (Unless the correct citation was issued and personally served to the driver by the officer)